Build the robots and computers of tomorrow, today

 This program is available for domestic students only.

-This program is designed to be delivered online and completed full-time over Semester 2 2020.
+This program is designed to be delivered online and completed part-time in 2021.

-Students will complete four (4) courses over this period:
+Students will complete four (4) courses over this 1-year period:

 - COMP6730 Programming for Scientists

 - ENGN6627 Robotics

 For more information please visit Programs & Courses

 Apply now for Semester 1 2021.
 Applications close 31 January 2021.